 The Great Texas Freeze of 2021 is Still Having an Impact on Trees.
 Here’s The Science Behind It.

 The Great Texas Freeze of 2021 had varied negative consequences on the region, from actual fatalities, to damage to infrastructure and utilities.
-Among the consequences is one that’s not only still being felt, but often missed in tackling the lingering effects of weather anomalies: The impact on Texas’ trees.
+It’s not only still being felt, but often missed in tackling the lingering effects of weather anomalies: The impact on Texas’ trees.
 For example, East Texas pine trees face a lingering threat from the Great Texas Freeze of 2021 in the form of Ips engraver beetles.
 The severely stressed trees, weakened by the freeze, are now vulnerable to these beetles that attack both healthy and stressed pines.

-In order to better understand the complex interplay between environmental factors and tree health, it’s important to recognize that trees are influenced by genetic predispositions and regional differences.
+It’s important to recognize that trees are influenced by genetic predispositions and regional differences.
+This helps us better understand the complex interplay between environmental factors and tree health.
 The damage from the freeze on trees varied among tree species and individual trees, with some being more susceptible to harm due to breaking dormancy early, and trees from different regions, such as North Carolina and Louisiana, can exhibit unique responses to the same stressors.
 Professionals at the Treenewal Team, including VP of Operations Wesley Rivers, Southern Botanical Pro David Brantley, and Cleanscapes Pro James Theiss, delve deep into the impacts of the recent freeze on trees, touching on genetic predispositions, regional differences, and the need for proper care.

 Treenewal Team’s Thoughts: